January 11-31, 2021

-Jesus taught his apprentices to engage in practices that can help us make room.
-That’s why we are inviting everyone to join us from January 6 through January 26 for 21 Days of Prayer and Fasting.
+Jesus taught his apprentices to engage in practices that would help them draw near to the Father.
+That’s why we are inviting everyone to join us from January 11 – 31 for 21 Days of Prayer and Fasting.

 There are several different ways you can practice fasting.
 Here are some examples: